Meet The Student Who Went Out So Much He Failed First Year Twice and Got Kicked Out of Uni

 When Nick failed the second time he had to leave York and try to get into another university and start over.

-He says York Uni wasn’t interested in giving him another go at his exams.
+He says the University of York wasn’t interested in giving him another go at his exams.
 “No chance.
 They pretty much said good luck to me.
 I regret every single bit to be honest.
 I was so lazy… I could have managed my time better.”

 “I’m pretty confident this year.”